facelessuser/PyMdown/Usage.md

 ```

 ### Path Conversions
 By default, PyMdown converts paths to be relative to the output location.
-If desired this can be changed to an absolute path:
+If desired, this can be changed to an absolute path:

 ```yaml
 # By default resource paths are converted to relative file paths when possible;